thobel/thobel/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning functional programming in OCaml
+- 🌱 I’m currently learning modern C++

 <!--
 **thobel/thobel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.